 Master of Arts Concentrations

-The Master of Arts in Spiritual Formation (MASF) recognizes that fulfillment in life and effectiveness in ministry increase as a person is shaped and conformed into the image of Christ.
-With its integration of Christian theology, Christian spirituality, and Christian community, the MASF program offers students a unique learning experience and opportunity to grow intellectually, spiritually, and holistically.
-Any church leader and follower of Christ will be stirred, challenged, and find personal benefit in this program.
+The Master of Arts in Spiritual Formation (MASF) recognizes that fulfillment in life and effectiveness in ministry increases as a person is shaped and conformed into the image of Christ.
+With a distinctive integration of Christian theology, Christian spirituality, and Christian community, any church leader and follower of Christ will be stirred, challenged, and find personal benefit in this concentration.

-The Master of Arts in Transformational Leadership (MATL) integrates the best of the scholarly research and literature on leadership with a firm Biblical and theological foundation for effectiveness.
-This interdisciplinary emphasis is anchored in the application of transformational leadership theory and Christian theology to prepare men and women for leadership and service in a variety of settings.
-It is an ideal emphasis for anyone who works with people in any position of ministry, leadership, service, or profession, including: corporate, government, non-profit, faith-based, and community organizations.
+The Master of Arts in Transformational Leadership (MATL) integrates the best of the scholarly research on leadership theories with a firm Biblical and theological foundation for effectiveness.
+This concentration is ideal for anyone who works with other people in a variety of settings, including: corporate, government, non-profit, church ministry, and community organizations.